mdrideout/junjo-server-deployment-example/README.md

 ## Production Deployment

-The `PROD_AUTH_DOMAIN` environment variable is used to define the primary production domain.
+The `JUNJO_PROD_AUTH_DOMAIN` environment variable is used to define the primary production domain.
 The domain sets:

 1. The Junjo Server frontend access domain.
 2. The session cookie domain + subdomains (all subdomains are covered)